ixAmirOrg/Encoder_Bot/README.md

 # 🤖 Encoder Bot
-- 🔥This is a comment occupying bot for use in Telegram.
+- 🔥This is a Telegram bot for encoding php files, powered by [Alom](https://github.com/avid0/Alom.git)
 - ⚡️ [click here for connect to author](https://t.me/ixAmirCom)

 ## ⚙️Edit :